yuchengkai/LeetCode/README.md

-# leetcode
+# LeetCode
-my solution for leetcode
+My solutions for LeetCode